Ab initio electronic stationary states for nuclear projectiles in solids: Results and discussion

-Figure~\ref{fig:instantaneous-stopping1} clearly displays the described expectation for $\delta_t E_e$: after the transient, an oscillatory behavior for, in this case, the time derivative of the electronic energy, with the expected period (the lattice parameter along [100] is $a=3.567$ \AA, the projectile passing close to a C atom every $a/4 = 0.89$ \AA, which perfectly conforms with the observed periodicity).
+Figure~\ref{fig:instantaneous-stopping1} clearly displays the described expectation for $\partial_t E_e$: after the transient, an oscillatory behavior for, in this case, the time derivative of the electronic energy, with the expected period (the lattice parameter along [100] is $a=3.567$ \AA, the projectile passing close to a C atom every $a/4 = 0.89$ \AA, which perfectly conforms with the observed periodicity).
 Fig.~\ref{fig:deformation-density} shows the repetition of the dynamical deformation density at equivalent proton positions (and corresponding times) in the diamond crystal, for the projectile moving at $v_p=1$ a.u. along the [110] direction.
 The dynamical deformation density is defined as \beqs \delta n^{\mathrm{dyn}}(\mathbf{r},t) = n(\mathbf{r},t) - n^a[\mathbf{r},\{\mathbf{R}_I(t)\} ] \eeqs $n(\mathbf{r},t)$ being the dynamical electron density, and $n^a[\mathbf{r},\{\mathbf{R}_I(t)\} ]$ the corresponding adiabatic electron density, meaning the one corresponding to the electronic ground state for the nuclei at their $\mathbf{R}_I$ positions at time $t$.

-The deformation density pattern is quite rich and the similarity under translation is remarkable.
+There are depictions in the literature of the wake of the projectile in terms of maps of the density or the deformation density (see e.g. very early sets in Refs.~\cite{Ritchie1976,Echenique1979} for jellium, and also for metals such as in the cover of the issue for Ref.~\cite{Correa2012} and in Refs.~\cite{Quashie2016,Correa-Review} for example).
+A comparative wake analysis for different velocities, directions, and materials would be of interest.
+It is, however, beyond the scope of this work: our focus is on the stroboscopic stationarity of the density as key magnitude in first-principles calculations of these processes.
+The key comparison is therefore between the upper and lower panels of Fig.~\ref{fig:deformation-density}.
+Indeed, the deformation density pattern is very rich and intricate, and the similarity under translation is remarkable.

 For a more quantitative assessment, Fig.~\ref{fig:tail-deformation-density} shows the same deformation density along the projectile path at different projectile positions that are crystallographically equivalent, taking the projectile position as reference for better comparison.
 It is shown for low (0.1 a.u.) and high (1.0 a.u.) velocity.
 It can be seen how the deformation tends to stabilise in the latter positions, once the projectile has approached the stationary state.
 It can be appreciated that the stationarity is only approximate, with small differences between the last two points, points 4 and 5 (spiky features in the lower panel relate to the real-space discretisation inherent to the SIESTA method \cite{Soler2002}).